9 min read.

-If you’ve been on a plane, then you’ll remember that they always tell you that in case the cabin loses pressure, you should put on your own oxygen mask before assisting others.
+If you’ve been on a plane, then you’ll remember that the flight attendants always tell you that in case the cabin loses pressure, you should put on your own oxygen mask before assisting others.

-Which means you can’t help people if you’re not at your best.
+This is the perfect analogy to this whole piece.
+You physically won’t be able to help others if you have no oxygen for yourself.
+Which also means that you can’t help people if you’re not at your best.
 Make sure you are taken care of before you extend yourself too thin.

 The funny thing is, I thought I was putting on my own mask because it felt like helping others was helping myself.
 But in doing so, I realized I was actually losing myself instead.

 Helping For the Wrong Reasons

 “Wanting to be selfless was actually just selfishness in disguise.”